MONEY MARKETS-Dollar funding costs rebound on recession fears

 strategist Philip Tyson.

-He added that the swap could be capped at around 110 bps --
+He added that the swap could be capped at around 110 basis

 The swap hit its lowest since end-2008 at just below minus